-'Rollerball' can refer to pens with liquid or gel ink - we're specifically talking about liquid ink rollerballs here.
+'Rollerball' can refer to pens with liquid or gel ink, normally dispensed by a smooth ball.

 Unlike a ballpoint pen, which uses paste ink, a liquid ink rollerball doesn't require any pressure to get the ink to flow.
 As soon as the tip touches the paper, ink can flow.
 Pressing harder will normally give a broader line.
 The ball itself is smooth - coupled with the lack of pressure needed, this makes the whole writing experience smooth and easy.

 Rollerballs are often seen as a cross between a fountain pen and a ballpoint - the smoothness and ink type of a fountain pen, with the convenience of a ballpoint.

 If it all sounds a bit too perfect, there are a couple of small disadvantages.
 Rollerballs don't always work on shiny surfaces like birthday cards; and liquid ink can be relatively slow to dry, leading to the risk of smudging.
 This can be more of a problem for left-handed people, if your hand rubs over your writing.